Chris Cope

-Christopher William Cope (born March 5, 1983) is a former American mixed martial artist who competed in the welterweight division.
+Christopher Cope (born March 5, 1983) is a former American mixed martial artist who competed in the welterweight division.
 He was a competitor on The Ultimate Fighter: Team Lesnar vs. Team dos Santos, and has also competed for the UFC as well as Strikeforce.

 Background

-Born and raised in Carmel Valley, California, Chris Cope began training in karate when he was eight years old before progressing into Taekwondo and then Kempo.
-While at Carmel High School, he added kickboxing to his game and began to fight on the local mixed martial arts circuit.
+Born and raised in Carmel Valley, California, Chris Cope began training in Kempo Karate when he was eight years old before progressing into Taekwondo.
+While at Carmel High School, he added Boxing to his game and began to fight on the local mixed martial arts circuit.
 Cope was one of only four juniors to earn a spot on the 1999–2000 Carmel High Varsity basketball team, which featured several future college players.
 He also played baseball all four years of high school.

 In April 2000, Cope participated in a week-long trip to the California high desert at Anza Borrego and Joshua Tree.
 This trip, which combined intense physical training with deep spiritual reflection, was to have a profound effect on Cope's athletic and philosophical development.

 Following high school, Cope graduated from The University of California at Santa Barbara where he earned a degree in sociology.